ziyujia/ECML-PKDD_MMCNN/README.md

 ## Dataset and Data Preparation
 We Evaluated our model using [BCI Competition IV 2a and 2b dataset](http://www.bbci.de/competition/iv/#dataset2a) and we have cut the main part of the data which have been transformed to the .npy file.

+## Files Information
+#### Dataprocess.py
+This file is used to load datasets and augment data.
+#### MMCNN_model.py
+This file is used to implement the functions in the model.
+#### Evaluation.py
+This file is used to evaluate the model.
+#### main.py
+The main file to run the model.
 ## Training And Evaluation

+We conducted experiments under

+- python 3.7.3
+- tensorflow 1.13.1

 To train the model(s) in the paper, run this command: